Centers for Disease Control and Prevention Customer Service

 How do I talk to a live human at Centers for Disease Control and Prevention?

 A:Press 1 for English.
 Then press 8.
 Next, press 0.
-You can also use our free service that can talk to Centers for Disease Control and Prevention for you and report back.
+Our free phone can also navigate phone menus to get a live human at Centers for Disease Control and Prevention for you.

 Q: